A flexible model-free prediction-based framework for feature ranking: Proofs

 \subsection{Proof of Lemma \ref{lem: toy example1}}

-Clearly, the following two statements are equivalent: \begin{enumerate} \item[(1)] feature importance ordering under the NP paradigm is invariant to $\alpha\,.$ \item[(2)] $\forall \alpha \in (0,1)$, feature importance ordering under the NP paradigm is the same as that under the classical paradigm. \end{enumerate} We explore conditions for statement (1) to hold.
+First we realize that the following three statements are equivalent: \begin{enumerate} \item[(1)] Feature importance ranking under the NP paradigm is invariant to $\alpha\,;$ \item[(2)] Feature importance ranking under the classical paradigm is invariant to $\pi_0\,;$ \item[(3)] Feature importance ranking under the NP paradigm for $\forall \alpha \in (0,1)$ is the same as feature importance ranking under the classical paradigm $\forall \pi_0 \in (0,1)$. \end{enumerate} We explore conditions for statement (1) to hold.
 We will divide our analysis into four scenarios (i)-(iv) regarding distribution means.